What is an Information Systems Degree?

-This undergraduate program integrates business concepts and technology skills for developing information systems for competitive advantage in the global market.
-The program focuses on practical applications of current and emerging technologies for strategic support of an organization’s technical goals and offers areas of emphasis in database management and information assurance.
+Florida Tech’s BS in Information Systems program integrates business concepts and technology skills for developing information systems for a competitive advantage in the global market.
+The program focuses on practical applications of current and emerging technologies for the strategic support of an organization’s technical goals, and offers areas of emphasis in database management and information assurance.

-As an information systems degree student, courses such as Global Business Perspectives and Computer Applications for Business start off your freshman year.
+As an information systems degree student, courses such as Global Business Perspectives and Computer Applications for Business start off your first year.
 Guided by highly qualified faculty who care about your success, you’ll begin specializing as early as sophomore year.
-The information systems degree curriculum includes the practicum in business, a professional internship course in which you apply your information systems skills and savvy within a dynamic local company.
-As a result, you gain practical experience, an expanded professional network and perhaps even a pre-graduation job offer.
+The information systems degree curriculum includes the practicum in business—a professional internship course in which you apply your information systems skills and savvy within a dynamic local company.
+As a result, you gain practical experience, an expanded professional network, and perhaps even a pre-graduation job offer.

 Another factor that makes Florida Tech one of the best information systems colleges is the Academic Information Technology Committee (ACITC).
 This committee includes university faculty and staff ambassadors that provide a forum for faculty and students to communicate on topics related to information technology support for instruction and research.

 One of the reasons why students choose the Nathan M. Bisk College of Business at Florida Tech as one of the best information systems colleges is because the learning environment is a tight-knit department with small class sizes, something not often found in larger institutions.
 With small class sizes, applying Florida Tech’s “human touch” approach to student learning allows for a personalized interaction with faculty mentors.
 With student success of utmost importance at Florida Tech, professors make sure that information systems students are privy to valuable industry knowledge and expertise.

 As an information systems student, you will have:

 - Award-winning faculty who are experienced in both teaching and research